- Integrated policy development and strategic planning

 Mia has led a diversity of projects relating to managing settlement growth and the peri-urban values surrounding cities and towns.
 This has included preparing cross-sectoral policies, guidelines and integrated land use and transport plans for metropolitan, regional, sub-regional and local areas, and establishing performance monitoring and review programs.

-Mia currently works as a Principal Planner at Victoria’s Department of Environment, Land, Water and Planning.
+Mia currently works as Manager of Places and Precincts at Victoria’s Department of Environment, Land, Water and Planning.
 She is Vice President of the Australian Chapter and Member of the International Council of EAROPH (Eastern Regional Organisation for Planning and Human Settlements), which is accredited by UN-Habitat as the peak body for the built environment in the Asia-Pacific Region.

 Mia is also a Member of the Programme Committee of the Australian Institute of International Affairs (AIIA), an independent non-partisan, non-profit organisation that promotes the discussion and study of international affairs and issues.
 She is currently based in Melbourne, Australia.